rust-lang/reference/src/patterns.md

 [Path patterns](#path-patterns) take precedence over identifier patterns.
 It is an error if `ref` or `ref mut` is specified and the identifier shadows a constant.

+Identifier patterns are irrefutable if the `@` subpattern is irrefutable or the subpattern is not specified.

 ### Binding modes

 To service better ergonomics, patterns operate in different *binding modes* in